David Graham (golfer): PGA Tour

-In late 1971 Graham attempted to qualify for the PGA Tour at 1971 PGA Tour Qualifying School.
+In late 1971 Graham attempted to qualify for the PGA Tour at PGA Tour Qualifying School.
 He was successful.
-In 1976, he won twice on the PGA Tour, and then came from behind to secure a victory over the reigning champion Hale Irwin in the Piccadilly World Match Play Championship in England.
+In 1976, he won twice on the PGA Tour, and then came from behind to secure a victory over the reigning champion Hale Irwin in the Piccadilly World Match Play Championship at Wentworth Club in England.

-Graham won two major championships, the 1979 PGA Championship at Oakland Hills near Detroit, and the 1981 U.S. Open at Merion, just west of Philadelphia.
-He also finished third at the 1985 Open Championship, after sharing the third-round lead.
+Graham won two major championships, the 1979 PGA Championship and the 1981 U.S. Open He also finished third at the 1985 Open Championship, after sharing the third-round lead.
+He became the fourth Australian major champion (after Jim Ferrier, Peter Thomson and Kel Nagle) and the first to win a U.S. Open.
+He is the only Australian male golfer to win two different men's major golf championships.

 Both of his major victories came in remarkable fashion.
-In the 1979 PGA Championship, he stood on the last tee at 7 under par for his final round and leading by two, but double-bogeyed the last hole for a 65 to drop back into a playoff with Ben Crenshaw.
+In the 1979 PGA Championship, at Oakland Hills, outside Detroit, Michigan, he stood on the last tee at 7 under par for his final round and leading by two, but double-bogeyed the last hole for a 65 to drop back into a playoff with Ben Crenshaw.
 At each of the first two sudden-death holes he holed long putts to keep the playoff alive and finally won at the third extra hole.

-At the 1981 U.S. Open, Graham shot a 67 in the final round to overturn a three-shot deficit to overnight leader George Burns to win by 3 strokes.
-He became the fourth Australian major champion (after Jim Ferrier, Peter Thomson and Kel Nagle) and the first to win a U.S. Open.
+At the 1981 U.S. Open, at Merion Golf Club, just west of Philadelphia, Pennsylvania.
+Graham shot a 67 in the final round to overturn a three-shot deficit to overnight leader George Burns to win by 3 strokes.
+In the last round he hit every green in regulation and every fairway except one.

-Graham participated on the Australian teams that won the World Cup (in 1970) and the Alfred Dunhill Cup (in 1985 and 1986).

-Ahead of the 1970 World Cup, the organizing International Golf Association, preferred the more well-known Bruce Crampton to team for Australia with Bruce Devlin.
-The Australian PGA threatened not to send a team if Graham was not included and Devlin and Graham finally represented Australia and won the team competition by a record eight strokes after holding a record advantage of 19 strokes going into the final round.
-Graham finished second individually.
-Devlin and Graham again represented Australia in the 1971 World Cup, but when Devlin was not selected for the event the year after, Graham refused to play and never again participated in any World Cup events.